 The Things I Got Wrong in Business

-When we start something new, we all start off “not knowing what we don’t know” and business is just the same.
+When we start something new, we all start off at the beginning, with no skill or knowldge and a lot of “not knowing what we don’t know”.
+And business is no different.
 That doesn’t mean we are stupid, failures or not cut out to run a business.
 It’s normal to feel a bit at sea.
 And it’s not just you – it was me too!

 So I thought I’d share with you some of the early mistakes I made when I started my business, to help you avoid doing the same.
-And so that you can see that you don’t have to get it all “right” – you can make a lot of mistakes and things can still turn out OK!
+And so that you can see that you don’t have to get it all “right” – just like I did, you can make a lot of mistakes and things can still turn out OK!

 Watch the video below or scroll down to read the blog.